 Yes, Article 14 of the PRIIPs Regulation needs to be revised to avoid the use of paper as a default requirement for the provision of information.

-Also, an excessive number of figures does not help consumers' understanding on any media.
+Also, an excessive number of figures does not help consumers' understanding in any media.
 The following simplifications can be envisaged:

-The current PRIIPs KID displays around 20 figures on costs, that will increase to around 30 different figures under the revised RTS.
-This can be simplified including in the 'What are the costs?' section only the information that is essential for consumers, namely the total aggregate costs expressed in Reduction in Yield (RiY) and the annualized monetary costs, both expressed at the end of the Recommended Holding Period (RHP), with no need to show intermediate time periods.
-The second table on costs could be deleted; The "What is this product?" section of the KID alone includes 7 different types of disclosures on costs, but it only allows a too short mention of the insurance covers, while it is a crucial information for consumers choice.
-The information on the existence, or lack, of insurance covers, guarantees or other capital protection mechanisms should be prominently displayed instead;
+- The current PRIIPs KID displays around 20 figures on costs.
+That will increase to around 30 different figures under the revised RTS.
+This can be simplified by including in the "What are the costs?" section only the information that is essential for consumers, namely the total aggregate costs expressed in reduction in yield and the annualised monetary costs, both expressed at the end of the recommended holding period, with no need to show intermediate time periods.
+The second table on costs could be deleted.

+- The "What is this product?" section of the KID alone includes seven different types of disclosures on costs, but it only allows a mention of the insurance cover that is too short, despite this being crucial information for consumers' decision-making.
+The information on the existence, or lack, of insurance cover, guarantees or other capital protection mechanisms should be prominently displayed instead.

-- The "What are the risks and what could I get in return?" section could also be simplified, with no need to show intermediate time periods and provide additional information on the product performance based on a different methodology in the "Other relevant information" section for certain categories of products.
+The "What are the risks and what could I get in return?" section could also be simplified, with no need to show intermediate time periods and provide additional information on the product performance based on a different methodology in the "Other relevant information" section for certain categories of products.
+The overall length of the PRIIPs KID should remain the same.
+If new information is added, some information has to be removed ("one in, one out" principle).